yet-another-tool/obsidian-findoc/README.md

 ### TODO

--   [x] Github Actions and create a release to publish this alpha version to Obsidian repo
--   [x] Fix the saving system for CSV Files (Using debounce of at least 1000)
--   [x] Improve the setting tab (edit, add and remove colors)
--   [x] Support Mobile
--   [x] Support Windows
--   [x] Bug with default dropdown values in the settings tab
--   [x] Add dropdown to select transaction type (instead of looking in the doc)
--   [x] Add settings for CSS and CSV Editor
 -   [-] Copy paste is broken while editing a CSV File (not able to reproduce)
 -   [] Improve the setting tab (edit, add and remove models)
 -   [] Add more functions to process and analyze the data